gedaipek/TechHive_Global_Project/README.md

 * From 2019 to 2022, loyalty members contributed 39% of total revenue, with an average order value of $240.
 In contrast, non-members contributed 61%, spending $40 more per transaction on average.

-* Since it began in 2019, the loyalty program has consistently increased its impact over time.
+* The loyalty program, introduced in 2019, has shown promising growth potential.
 By April 2022, loyalty members reached a peak revenue share of 69%.
 On an annual basis, they accounted for 60% of total revenue in 2022, up from 11% in 2019, 33% in 2020, and 55% in 2021.
 This significant growth highlights the rising economic impact and transactional strength of the loyalty segment.

-*In 2022,

 * In 2022, despite an overall decline in sales performance, returning loyalty customers maintained strong engagement spending $60 more per order than non-members and generating $2.7M in revenue.
 This underscores the program’s continued ability to drive retention and high-value purchasing, even during market downturns.